openjdk/jdk/src/jdk.javadoc/share/man/javadoc.md

     formats supported by this option are Java, Properties, JSON, HTML and XML.

 <span id="option-tag">`-tag` *name*:*locations*:*header*</span>
-:   Specifies a custom tag with the given *name*, allowed *locations* and *header*.
+:   Specifies a custom [note tag] with the given tag *name*, allowed *locations*
+    and *header*.
+For example, the option below creates a `@warning` tag that uses "Warning:" as header and can be used in all locations:

+    ```
+    -tag 'warning:a:Warning:'
+    ```

-    The tag outputs *header* as its heading, followed by the tag body, which may contain HTML elements and inline JavaDoc tags, which are also interpreted.
+    The tag outputs *header* as its heading, followed by the body of the tag.
+    The tag body may contain HTML elements and inline JavaDoc tags, which are also interpreted.
+A note tag can be used both as a block tag and as an inline tag, and may optionally specify attributes to modify the appearance of the generated output as described in the [specification of the note tag][note tag].

     Omitting a *header* value causes the *name* to be the heading. *locations* is a list of characters specifying the kinds of declarations in which the tag may be used.
 The following characters may be used, in either uppercase